humans are just animals.

 However, Malthus failed to notice that domesticated plant and animal populations instead follow human wishes and planning, so cow populations do not follow natural food supply biologically and they mostly escape poverty.
 For humans, Malthus biological poverty can only apply with certainty to societies that have little understanding of conception, for humans who do understand how babies are made can make choices that change birth rates.
 And humans can of course also make choices affecting death rates, even in primitive societies.

 Hence though some human societies can indeed suffer Malthus biological poverty, including many poor countries today, this does not always apply to human societies.
-Not only is there little evidence of more modern human evolution or progress being chiefly constrained by poverty, but there is strong evidence of more modern human civilisations progressing chiefly on the basis of excess wealth - so that human poverty now at least is bad for progress !
+Not only is there little evidence of more modern human evolution or progress being chiefly constrained by poverty, but there is strong evidence of more modern human civilisations progressing chiefly on the basis of excess wealth - so that universal poverty at least can certainly dampen progress though its necessity may somewhat encourage invention !

 # While progress has certainly enabled the world generally to support some population increase better than Malthus envisioned, the existence of famine and hunger in the past and still today in many regions has involved excessive populations for that region and time.
 Some poor countries need moderate financial encouragement of smaller families, as by a child welfare payment for one or two children that does not rise for more children though this could take some time to work.
 See Ending Africa's Poverty Trap